Georgy Malenkov: World War II

-After the German invasion of June 1941, Malenkov was promoted to the State Defense Committee (SDC), along with the NKVD chief Beria, Voroshilov, and Molotov with Stalin as the committee's head.
+After the German invasion of June 1941, Malenkov was promoted to the State Defense Committee (SDC), along with Beria (now chief of the NKVD), Kliment Voroshilov, and Vyacheslav Molotov with Stalin as the committee's head.
 This small group held total control over all the political and economic life in the country and Malenkov's membership thus made him one of the top five most powerful men in the Soviet Union during World War II.
 Between 1941 and 1943, Malenkov's primary responsibility in the SDC was supervising military aircraft production as well as supervising development of nuclear weapons.
 In 1943, he also became chairman of a committee that oversaw the post-war economic rehabilitation of some liberated areas with the exception of Leningrad.

 Soviet nuclear missiles

 Stalin gave Malenkov the task of building nuclear missiles in collaboration with Beria.
 Malenkov was appointed Chief of the Soviet Missile program, his first deputy was Dmitri Ustinov, a 33-year-old rocket scientist who later became one of the most powerful Soviet Defence Ministers.
 During World War II, Malenkov, Ustinov, and Mikhail Khrunichev started the Soviet missile and rocket program that soon absorbed the German missile industry.
 Malenkov supervised takeover of German V2 missile industry that was moved from Peenemünde to Moscow for further development that resulted in building Vostok missiles and orbiting Sputnik a few years later.
 At the same time, Malenkov followed Stalin's orders of building several space centers, such as Kapustin Yar near the Volga river and Khrunichev missile center in Moscow.

 Malenkov's main role was supervising the top staff.
 He took a keen interest in recruiting the most talented young engineers and scientists produced by the university system.
 Instead of cross-examining candidates for their loyalty to the theoretical ideology of communism, Malenkov looked for team members with strong technical skills who could invent, improve, and manufacture munitions most quickly and efficiently.
 He downplayed the role of the omnipresent commissars who understood little technology but were charged with ideological purification.
 The long-run lesson was that economic growth was the nation's highest priority.